 This blog-shaped Internet location isn’t intended to be a regular (i.e., frequently updated) blog.
 It is mainly intended as a place for me to post things that I’ve done so that I can point other people to them when that need arises, as it sometimes does.

 ☕️ I am a (mostly) unrepentant coffee snob and geek.
 Predictably, I am very happy to be living in the Bay Area now with its vibrant coffee culture, although I tend to make and drink most of my coffee at home, most often with Blue Bottle (formerly Tonx) beans and one of the many coffee-making gadgets I own.
 (One day I’ll write up a post for this site about my coffee-making gadget collection…)

 😅 Above and beyond my dance habit, I sweat a lot.
-I run around Lake Merritt in Oakland, frequent Osa’s fantastic Bootcamp and Abs & Core classes at Fitness SF Oakland, and torture my muscles in new and interesting ways with TRX and various Pilates classes at The Working Body.
+I run around Lake Merritt in Oakland, frequent Osa’s fantastic Bootcamp at Fitness SF Oakland, and torture my muscles in new and interesting ways with TRX and various Pilates classes at The Working Body.
 (I like to 🎿 too.)

 🚲 Finally, I am dedicated to carless living as far as possible.
 I commute by bike and public transportation and do my shopping on foot, by bike, or with the help of public transportation.
 My only use of cars is restricted to the occasional Lyft or Uber ride.

 An open source, not-for-profit effort to liberate data from diabetes devices, support researchers, and provide great, free software to the type 1 diabetes community. ↩